-One of the things that can undermine the foundation is the placement of piping underground near the structural foundation, especially when the excavation and piping are installed parallel to the foundation.
+One item that can undermine the foundation is the placement of piping underground near the structural foundation, especially when the excavation and piping are installed parallel to the foundation.
 Trenches that are parallel and next to the foundation cannot extend below the 45-degree bearing plane of the footing wall (Figure 3-2).